ITger/yolo_D6D6b_road_signs/README.md

 [YOLOv5](https://github.com/ultralytics/yolov5) is an efficient, real-time object detection system that is widely used for a variety of computer vision tasks.
 This custom-trained model can be used for road sign detection, which has various practical applications in the field of autonomous vehicles, traffic management, and safety.

 ## Training
-The model has been trained on a specific dataset, which is not included in this repository.
+The model has been trained on a custom dataset, which is not included in this repository.
 You can train a similar model on your own dataset by following the instructions in the [YOLOv5](https://github.com/ultralytics/yolov5) repository.

 ## Results
 In this [video](https://youtu.be/rY7Wn2IsCBw) you can appreciate how it works.